Camp Misty Mount

 Group Rentals at Camp Misty Mount

-A commercial-grade dining hall is available for groups to rent (included with entire-camp rental).
+A commercial-grade dining hall is available for groups to rent.
 Groups are responsible for supplying cook staff and equipment (e.g. pots, pans, etc.), and for cleaning the facility.

 The swimming pool is open from Memorial Day weekend through Labor Day weekend.
 There is no lifeguard on duty.
 Pool use is done at the swimmer's own risk and responsibility.
 Supervision is required for anyone under 16 years old.
 A pool waiver form must be completed at check-in.